Saturday, November 23, 2024

 The first cover of Tintin’s adventures, “Tintin in the Land of the Soviets,” sold for a staggering $1,125,000 at Heritage Auctions in June 2019, setting a precedent for the value of Hergé’s original art.

 The significance of such pieces cannot be overstated.
-The auction of “Le Sceptre d’Ottokar” is poised to capture the attention of collectors and Tintin enthusiasts, marking yet another milestone in the history of one of the world’s greatest masters of the Ninth Art.
+The auction of “Le Sceptre d’Ottokar” captured the attention of collectors and Tintin enthusiasts, with bidding taking the artwork to $137,500.00, marking yet another milestone in the history of one of the world’s greatest masters of the Ninth Art.

 Advertisement: